SampleUserD/DSLanguage.Framework/README.md

     - `ExecuteSuccessorParser(): T` - method that calls successor layer parser
     - `ExecuteTopParser(): T` - method that calls top layer parser

-  ## Parser.Base :bulb:
+  ## Parser.Base
   - `Parser.Base` is the type of parser itself.
   - This class has two main methods you can use:
     - `UseTerminal(parser: () => Parser.Component.Base<T>): void` - methods that adds terminal expression parsers to base parser
-    - `Use(priority: number, parser: () => Parser.Component.Base<T>): void` - method that adds non-terminal expression parsers to base parser with given priority (bigger `priority` => less priority)
+    - `Use(priority: number, parser: () => Parser.Component.Base<T>): void` - method that adds non-terminal expression parsers to base parser with given priority (bigger `priority` = less priority)
     - `Parse(): T[]`

-  ## Examples of usage
+# Example of usage
-    You can look in directory 'examples/parser' to see how this subsystem works

 # Requirements
 - NodeJS (last stable version)
 - NPM

 # How to download and configure this package
-- Go to folder with your project
+1. Go to folder with your project
-- Open terminal in this directory
+2. Open terminal in this directory
-- You need to download typescript.
+3. You need to download typescript.
 Just type `npm i typescript` to terminal
-- After downloading, type `tsc --build .` to terminal
+4. After downloading, type `tsc --build .` to terminal
+5. You get directory './compiled' where are JS-version of this package
-- You're ready!
+6. You're ready!
 Enjoy! :heart:

 ___